 That holding is misguided for multiple reasons.
-First, although Iskanian relied on the Supreme Court's decision in EEOC v.
-Waffle House, Inc., 534 U.S. 279 (2002), Waffle House makes clear that PAGA claims are not exempt from arbitration.
+First, although Iskanian relied on the Supreme Court's decision in Waffle House, that decision makes clear that PAGA claims are not exempt from arbitration.
 Critical to Waffle House's determination that the private party's arbitration agreement did not apply was the fact that the government controlled the litigation.
 But under PAGA-which, of course, stands for the Private Attorney General Act-the private plaintiff exercises unfettered control over the prosecution of the claim, subject to virtually no government oversight or control.

-Second, Iskanian holds that the FAA permits a State to deputize a private plaintiff to pursue a claim and thereby immunize it from any arbitration agreement to which the plaintiff is a party.
-But even assuming that there is some delegation of law-enforcement authority to private citizens, and even if such delegation is permissible, the State cannot override an employee's contractual commitment to resolve all disputes by individual arbitration when that agreement is otherwise enforceable under the FAA.
+Second, Iskanian is wrong in asserting that the FAA permits a State to deputize a private plaintiff to pursue a claim on its behalf when the plaintiff is a party to an arbitration agreement that encompasses the claim.
+Even assuming that delegation of law-enforcement authority to private citizens is permissible, the State cannot override an employee's contractual commitment to resolve all disputes by individual arbitration when that agreement is otherwise enforceable under the FAA.

 It is clear-as Iskanian acknowledged-that a party who has agreed to resolve through arbitration all disputes with another contracting party is bound to arbitrate all disputes, including claims assigned by a third party.
 As we discuss below, the fact that the third party who has "assigned" its claim here is a State rather than a private entity makes no difference under the FAA.
-Plaintiffs who have agreed to arbitrate on an individual basis may not pursue the State's interest by representing other plaintiffs.
-Any policy interest asserted by a State for allowing such assignments to supersede an existing arbitration agreement is overridden by the federal policy mandating the enforcement of arbitration agreements according to their terms.